Mrs Caroline Smith

 All stud names used for the showing of cavies in the UK must be registered with the British Cavy Council, which is responsible for operating a unified Stud Prefix Registration Scheme on behalf of all breed and area clubs and members.

 The unified scheme ensures that all prefixes are unique, belong only to a single named exhibitor or partnership, offer minimal risk of confusion, and are within the bounds of good taste.
-You can view the Stud Prefix Register on screen, or download a printable version.
+You can view the Stud Prefix Register on screen.

 You will be informed when a prefix has been allocated to you and you will be issued with a registration certificate.
 In the event that your chosen prefix has already been allocated to another fancier, or is deemed to close to a prefix that has already been registered, you will be asked to choose again.